Alessandra Macinghi Strozzi: Widowhood

 Following Matteo's death, Strozzi returned her family to Florence.
 It was after this return that she had her final child who she named Matteo after his father.
 She chose not to remarry citing religious reasons which as in line with a majority of women.
 Additionally, she sought to remain a part of her children's lives which would have been impossible if she remarried.
-Due to patrilineal norms, children remained to be raised by their father's extended family upon the re-marriage of their mother; the mother was not involved in the lives of her children partially due to an inherent distrust of the mother's new husband.
+Due to patrilineal norms, children remained to be raised by their father's extended family upon the remarriage of their mother; the mother was not involved in the lives of her children partially due to an inherent distrust of the mother's new husband.
 In Matteo the Elder named Strozzi guardian of her children in his will so long as she did not remarry.
 Matteo the Elder's will also allowed Strozzi to choose her male representative when handling family affairs.
 Much of Matteo the Elder's properties had been sold to pay off family debts, however, Strozzi owned property that held a value equivalent to that of her dowry.
 The first many years of Strozzi's widowhood were spent with tight finances as she paid off debts and was taxed at a higher rate as a result of Matteo the Elder's poor relationship with the Medici.

 Strozzi maintained close connections with her in-laws who helped ensure a stable upbringing for her children and their future success.
 Strozzi arranged with relatives for her sons to be given banking positions in Naples so that they could contribute to family finances and live in a less precarious situation.
 To this end, Strozzi made careful selections in matters such as where her family lived, who they rented property to, and what alliances and connections they made.
 Strozzi's life largely revolved around her children.
 For her daughters, she negotiated marriages she believed would be good.
 She did the same for her sons Filippo and Lorenzo after the exile order which had carried over from father to sons was lifted in 1466 by Piero di Cosimo de' Medici and their social standing increased.
 Matteo the Younger died prior to this at the age 23 in 1458.

 Several times during her sons' exile, Strozzi considered joining them in Naples.
 In Florence, Strozzi maintained a small household consisting of her ward Isabella Strozzi, an illegitimate daughter of one of Matteo's relatives, whom she raised from age 8 until Isabella was married at age 16.
 Additionally, Strozzi's brother Zanobi came to stay with her as he had financial difficulties and both were on bad terms with a majority of their Macinghi relatives.